DiegoToPython/List-convertor/README.md

 # List-convertor
 A python program that convert a .txt to a python list.
 # Why ?
 I created this program so you can convert a .txt file to a python list.
-It could ne really helpfull when trying to do a translator, you can search .txt file with all english words and with my program you convert them to a list.
+It could ne really helpful when trying to do a translator, you can search .txt file with all english words and with my program you convert them to a list.
 # Known Issues
 Put your txt fill in the same place from the py file.
 Doesn't work two times on the same file.
 Change the file name.